good-idea/sane-shopify/CONTRIBUTING.md

 Make a pull request from your updated fork and ask for a review!
 We will add you to the list of contributors, or you can add yourself by commenting in the PR with: `@all-contributors please add @<your-username> for <contributions>`.
 See a list of contribution types [here](https://allcontributors.org/docs/en/emoji-key).

+When merging your PR, select *Squash and Merge*.